-Could there be a greater honour than have the Dalai Lama’s Cat herself contribute the Foreword to my new book, The Astral Traveler’s Handbook & Other Tales?
+Could there be a greater honour than having the Dalai Lama’s Cat herself contribute the Foreword to my book, The Astral Traveler’s Handbook & Other Tales?
 If there is, dear reader, I have yet to be told about it.
 Below, fresh from the Himalayas, the musings of the world’s most realised feline, His Holiness’s Cat!

 FOREWORD BY THE DALAI LAMA’S CAT

 The idea came about one gorgeous Himalayan morning.
 I was sitting in my favorite spot—the first-floor windowsill of the Dalai Lama’s meeting room.
 It is here that I like to spend my days basking in the sunshine, keeping an eye on the courtyard below, while eavesdropping on all the intriguing goings-on within.

 That particular morning, His Holiness’s visitor was one of the most influential movie directors in Hollywood.
 Being a cat of great discretion, dear reader, I’m afraid I can’t possibly tell you who he was.
 But I am willing to give you a few tiny hints.

 If you have ever felt your compassion aroused by an extraterrestrial being, perhaps, or marveled at a theme park filled with dinosaurs, or been enthralled by adventures involving ancient civilizations, it is just possible that you may be able to guess the identity of this person.
 You know, the fellow with the beard and glasses.
 Yes, him!

 For a while I’d been in that delightful semi-sleep state, dream- ing and softly purring while the conversation inside wafted over me.
 The two men had been talking about the power of language to transport us to places we could never otherwise go, the visitor noting that certain words and phrases were especially evocative.
 Which was when I heard him say, “The four most magical words in the English language.”